-- The Inlet Trading market operated by DBNGP (WA) Transmission Pty Ltd at the inlet to the pipeline, which enables pipeline shippers to trade equal quantities of imbalances. - The gasTrading platform, which enables prospective buyers and sellers to make offers to purchase and bids to sell gas on a month-ahead basis at any gas injection point, gas Trading matches offers and bids and the gas is then scheduled, with subsequent daily adjustments. - The gas trading platform operated by Energy Access Services since 2010.
+- The Inlet Trading market operated by DBNGP (WA) Transmission Pty Ltd at the inlet to the pipeline, which enables pipeline shippers to trade equal quantities of imbalances. - The gasTrading platform, which enables prospective buyers and sellers to make offers to purchase and bids to sell gas on a month-ahead basis at any gas injection point.
+The gasTrading platform matches offers and bids and the gas is then scheduled, with subsequent daily adjustments. - The gas trading platform operated by Energy Access Services since 2010.
 Energy Access has nine members, but usage of the platform is unknown.

-It should also be pointed out that most gas is traded informally between the major gas buyers and sellers in Western Australia.
+Most gas is contracted, then if required, gas is informally traded between the major gas buyers and sellers in Western Australia rather than by using third party exchange platforms.
 There is a high concentration of both major buyers and sellers which implies that each party can simply enter into bilateral spot transactions on a daily, weekly or monthly basis.